Xernisfy/HTML-Editor/README.md

 - fast
 - in your browser
 - multiple documents (html, js, css)
-- moveable and resizable editor window
+- moveble and resizable editor window

 functions: